awesome-ui-kit/awesome-ui/README.md

 # Awesome UI

 This is a simple ui-framework, which will allow you to create an awesome web-applications with already prepared and thought out to the smallest detail components.
+See <a href="https://awesome-ui-kit.github.io/awesome-ui/?path=/story/documentation-introduction--page">documentation</a>

 <h2>Installation</h2>